4 Common Crimes of Start Up Businesses

 This is where Facebook enters the discussion.
 The budget is tight, so a Facebook page is set up in the theory that it basically does everything a website can do, it appears online and it’s free.
 No need for a dedicated website now!

 Why this is a crime…

 Customers may form an opinion that you are dated, not established or technically savvy and your web competitors will be taking a large chunk of your custom.

 How many times have you heard about a new business and your first urge was to Google it?
 You want to form your initial expectations of the business, find out what they are about and how they present themselves.
 While social media plays a very important role in developing your online brand, the company website is still the king.
 Social media is a compliment, the website is the base.

 No web presence at all leaves customers lacking in vital information about products, services, costs, company background and much more.
 Although they can call the business phone number, it is easier to find another business online that does have a website and the accompanying information.

 Having only a Facebook page falls into the same category as templates and free email.
 The process is quick, free, anonymous and easy which can attract some unreliable and untrustworthy companies.
 By having a website you have shown a commitment to your prospective customers that you are partially established and value them enough to provide the information that they need in the expected format.

 Even if you are on a limited budget, there are plenty of low cost solutions to have your own website.
-For clients who understand this point but lack the funds for a fully developed website, I offer a £99 single page website package that is search engine optimised and fully customised to your brand... no generic templates whatsoever!
+For clients who understand this point but lack the funds for a fully developed website, I offer low cost single page website design packages that are search engine optimised and fully customised to your brand… no generic templates whatsoever!

 Build your brand by ensuring that you have prominent exposure in the most crucial areas and give your customers reason to trust and recognise you and try to stay away from these startup crimes!